South Cornwall · PL26 · Cornwall Council Mid

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Mevagissey, that work is shaped by the place itself — Mevagissey is a working fishing port south of St Austell, with the second-busiest fishing fleet in Cornwall and an exceptionally dense Conservation Area of slate-hung cottages around its inner and outer harbours, with a building stock that leans toward slate-hung fishermen's cottages and Victorian terraces above the harbour.
+Every Mevagissey project we take on begins with reading the local context — Mevagissey is a working fishing port south of St Austell, with the second-busiest fishing fleet in Cornwall and an exceptionally dense Conservation Area of slate-hung cottages around its inner and outer harbours, with a building stock that leans toward Edwardian guesthouses and Victorian terraces above the harbour.

 • Conservation Area